 You may also discover gaps in types of content provided by brands in your field, pinpointing a niche that your company may be able to fill.

 Another benefit of getting to know your competitors and social media influencers in your field is that you can reach out to them for mutually beneficial partnerships.
-Collaborate on giveaways or arrange social media takeovers of each other’s accounts to cross-pollinate your audiences.
+Arrange social media takeovers of each other’s accounts to cross-pollinate your audiences or collaborate on giveaways.
+Instagram is the prime platform for creating collaborative content like this – see here for insights.

 Choose your social media platforms